bipplane/taskmanagerpro/README.md

 # TaskManagerPro

+Microslop getting on your nerves a little too much lately?
+Too much AI bloat on your computer that's running Windows 11?

-A comprehensive Windows task manager with integrated threat detection, built with C# .NET 9 and WPF.
+Unfortunately I'm not good enough to intern there, let alone fix their OS.
+But here's a comprehensive Windows task manager with integrated threat detection that you could try, built with C# .NET 9 and WPF!

 <p align="center">